HrithikM7/Salary-Classification/README.md

 # Salary-Classification
-Early Student Failure Detection Algorithm

 ## Quick Intro
-Enclosed is a Jupyter Notebook for some research done at an institution.
-I've added noise so the real data but the idea still persists.
-This work uses Machine Learning Models to predict student success in a calculus-based kinematics course.
+Enclosed is a Jupyter Notebook which uses various Machine Learning Models to predict whether a person makes over $50K a year.

-If you want to see some Exploratory Data Analysis on this project I go in-depth here

 ## Problem Statement
-Given access to institutional data on students taking an introductory calculus-based kinematics course (e.g. Gender, SAT Scores, ACT Scores, High School GPA, Math Score (when applicable), Force Concept Inventory Scores, etc...) can we predict whether or not a student can be successful.
+The extraction of data has been done Barry Becker from the 1994 Census database.
+Based on the various columns available (i.e Age, Education, Race, Hours worked per week, etc...), our task is classify an employee into 2 categories: - >=50K and - <50K

 ## Approach
 I used several features (College GPA, SAT Scores, etc...) to predict our target variable (student success) and split the data into tresting and training groups.
 I then created a naive baseline to which I would compare my machine earning models against.
 I implemented several machine learning algorithms such as Random Forest, Logistic Regression, Support Vector Machine and Neural Networks to model and fit our data.
 To quantify our models I used the metrics of model accuracy, model classification report (F1 Score, Precision, Accuracy Between Classes, Recall), model confusion matrix, model ROC Curve and AUC score.